 After nearly five years, the 131 smart grid projects funded through the 2009 Recovery Act are nearing completion and the results are significant.
-Smart grid applications are producing meaningful benefits for grid operators and customers alike.
-Utilities have found that:
+Smart grid applications are producing meaningful benefits for grid operators and customers alike

 As part of our commitment to improve the resilience of our electric grid in the face of extreme weather events, OE has released findings of a pilot study that explores the feasibility of assessing the impacts of sea level rise on energy infrastructure.

 The Department of Energy is participating in this month’s National Preparedness Month and America’s PrepareAthon! to promote nationwide, community-based actions that increase emergency preparedness.
 We encourage your involvement because effective preparedness to any emergency takes a community effort from the ground up.